ahmed-cmyk/InnovateSolutions/README.md

 ## 07/08/20 - 05:33PM
 - Removed "My HelpDesk Requests" from admin view
 - Fixed issue where admin couldn't respond to HelpDesk requests

+## 07/08/20 - 05:45PM
+- Used CSS to modify the main tag to provide space between body elements of every page that uses the theme.html body template tags and form from cutting off in the middle of the screen.